bhurghundii/kaizentimer-v1/README.md

 ## This is a prototype

 I am really shocked at the lack options so I am going to rebuild this again using the Pages Router for Next.JS and approach it with AWS Amplify in mind right from the get go.
-I'd imagine a lot of the code is transferable
+I'd imagine a lot of the code is transferable so let's see